 The most protective law that stops lenders from going after borrowers is CCP 580b, the purchase money protection.
 If you have a loan that was used to finance the purchase of the property, the lender is barred from seeking any kind of deficiency or from suing you, whether it’s after a short sale or foreclosure.
 If you refinance any of that loan, you will lose the purchase money protection.
 There are a few other laws that protect you if you have refinanced as well.

 We have a new law, CCP 580e, which states that in a short sale, the first lienholder is not allowed to reserve the right to sue you post short sale.
-There is more information about this on our website, especially in the webinar.
+There is more information about this on our website.
 You are also always welcome to email me through our website or call us with any questions you may have about avoiding foreclosure and doing a short sale on your home.